Scientific publications

 PLR name

 Tells the player's nickname to the server.
-The client must send this message immediately after connecting to the server, and after that, a RDY command (see below).
+The client must

 LCH

-Launches a game.
-Only player with playerid=0 (the first connecting player) can actually launch the game.
-If some other player does it, the server knows that the player is ready for launch.
+player does it, the server knows that the player is ready for

 QIT

 The client wants to disconnect.
-The game doesn't crash if the client just disconnects, but this is a polite way.
+The game doesn't crash if the

 3. Messages during the game